skolchin/gbr/README.md

 The algorithm per se is the following:

-1. Make a gray image from the source image
+1. Make a gray image from the source image and extract a blue channel from it.
+Gray image will be used for lines black stones detection, while blue channel - for white stones detection.

 1. Detect board pararameters (edges, board size):